-An extensive range of weir, sluice, orifice and bridge types, and control rules, enable you to accurately model the impact of structures and their operation on flows and water levels.
+Flood Modeller provides an extensive range of hydraulic structures, many of which include operational control rules, enabling you to accurately model the impact of structures and their operation on flows and levels within a channel.

-Water levels are often influenced significantly by weirs, sluices, bridges and other structures within the watercourse.
-The normal river equations (Saint-Venant equations) are not always appropriate for application to these structures.
-Flood Modeller’s industry-leading 1D river solver includes a wide-range of special hydraulic structure units as standard.
-Each of these is configured to apply theory applicable to the specific structure type, enabling you to always create appropriate representations of these features within your models.
+Water levels are often influenced significantly by structures within the watercourse and traditional Saint-Venant equations are not always appropriate when modelling these.
+Flood Modeller’s industry-leading river solver includes more than 40 hydraulic units, each configured to apply theory applicable to the specific structure type, enabling you to create appropriate representations of these features within your model.

-There are many other units available to help incorporate other hydraulic effects and processes within your models.
-These include reservoir, manhole, pond, gauge, blockage, breach, pump and many more.
+The software also provides a number of other units to help represent hydraulic effects and processes, including reservoir, manhole, pond, gauge, blockage, breach, pump, levee and many more.

-When defining your model in Flood Modeller you are not just limited to applying each structure in isolation.
-They can be combined in parallel or in series, enabling representations of scenarios such as; flows under a road bridge coupled with flooding over the roadway or multiple parallel sluice gates all with independent operating rules.
+Structures can be combined in parallel or in a series, enabling representations of scenarios such as; flow under a road bridge coupled with flooding over the roadway.